HORSE & MUSKET SERIES UPDATESIn September 2021, we released new, updated editions of all the Horse & Musket titles. Here's what's different:

 Want the new rulebook?
 The new core rulebook will be in the box for all copies of Volume IV, Tides of Revolution.
 That book will also be available for free download via BGG.

 Want the new countersheets?
-Later in the summer, we'll be offering Horse & Musket Annual 3 ($20).
+In October, we'll be offering Horse & Musket Annual 3 ($20).
 Simultaneous with that release, we'll be offering the Horse & Musket Countersheet Upgrade Bundle ($60).
 This contains all six countersheets for the first three volumes plus Horse & Matchlock, and a copy of the same Horse & Musket Annual 3.
 If you want the new counters, and are going to be getting Annual 3 anyway, this is your best bet.
 Unfortunately, we can't really provide new sheets for only one or two of the games.

 Want new scenario books and PACs?
 Send us an email with some proof of purchase (order number works great), and we'll send you free digital copies of the scenario books and Player Aids.
-If you want physical copies, well, we're not offering that through our website, but if you email us and can use PayPal, we can arrange a special order.
+If you want physical copies, well, we're not offering that through our website, but if you're in the US or Canada and email us and can use PayPal, we can arrange a special order.

 Is upgrading necessary?
 Not really!
 This is mostly an aesthetic/accessibility upgrade to make the game easier to play and to learn.
 I say "mostly" because there have been some minor balance tweaks made for 34 of the 122 published scenarios.
 Those are provided below, so upgrading really is optional.